 Wind patterns: According to Ar.
-Bij, for any façade design, it is important to understand thepatterns of wind over a building.
-When the flow of air (wind action) impacts on a building, a pressure is exerted and the airflow changes across the surface of the façade, causing pressure differential.
+Bij, for any façade design, it is important to understand the patterns of wind over a building.
+When the flow of air (wind action) impacts a building, pressure is exerted and the airflow changes across the surface of the façade, causing a pressure differential.

 Down draughts are created when the wind strikes a building, resulting in an increase in wind speed near the ground.
 Vortices are created as air flows along the roof, or is funnelled to the base of the building, which creates high suctions at the edges.
 Sharp changes in direction, such as parapets and corners, give rise to high local suctions (separation).
 Wind speed can increase and change direction, particularly at the base of tall buildings.
 Tunnels and openings through buildings also produce funnelling effects.

-Wetting Patterns & Water Tightness: Building must provide a total barrier to keep out rainwater, points out Ar.
+Wetting Patterns & Water Tightness: The building must provide a total barrier to keep out rainwater, points out Ar.
 Bij.
-Three factors that cause water leakage are: water, openings and forces.
+Three factors that cause water leakage are water, openings and forces.
 Eliminate any one of them, and there will be no leakage.
 However, rain is usually accompanied by wind.
 It is therefore not possible to design buildings that are completely shielded from the effects of water.
 This is why a dynamic test is carried out when systems are performance tested.

 DLH Park – semi unitised double glazed curtain wall system.
-Four legged articulated spider fittings at atrium.
+Four-legged articulated spider fittings at the atrium.
 A project by Neomodernarch

 The Basic Tests: • Air infiltration test • Water penetration test • Structural load test The Additional Tests: • The dynamic water penetration test • The seismic test • The thermal cyclic test